comet19950902/black-wyvern-dev/README.md

 </h3>

 ### I'm a passionate Full Stack blockchain developer and a mathematician.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
-### 8+ years of Software Experience and 4+ years of Blockchain experience on EVM, Binance, Harmony, Solana and Near
+### 8+ years of Web development & 4+ years of Blockchain experience on EVM, Binance, Harmony, Solana and Near

 ### 🤝 Connect with me: